What do you want to do?

-What is Child Education Planning Calculator and how to use it?
+What is a Child Education Planning Calculator and how to use it?

 The child plan calculator is a very easy to use online tool that helps you estimate how much money you will need to invest per month to meet your child’s future education cost.
 You need to enter a few details, such as -